Azathothas/Stars/README.md

 - [awslabs/amazon-s3-tar-tool](https://github.com/awslabs/amazon-s3-tar-tool) – A utility tool to create a tarball of existing objects in Amazon S3
 - [awslabs/aws-simple-ec2-cli](https://github.com/awslabs/aws-simple-ec2-cli) – A CLI tool that simplifies the process of launching, connecting and terminating an EC2 instance.
 - [axllent/mailpit](https://github.com/axllent/mailpit) – An email and SMTP testing tool with API for developers
+- [aydinnyunus/PackageSpy](https://github.com/aydinnyunus/PackageSpy) – PackageSpy is a versatile command-line tool designed to simplify the process of searching for packages on two popular package managers
 - [aydinnyunus/PassDetective](https://github.com/aydinnyunus/PassDetective) – PassDetective is a command-line tool that scans shell command history to detect mistakenly written passwords, API keys, and secrets.
 Using regular expressions, it helps prevent accidental exposure of sensitive information in your command history.
 - [aydinnyunus/exifLooter](https://github.com/aydinnyunus/exifLooter) – ExifLooter finds geolocation on all image urls and directories also integrates with OpenStreetMap
 - [aymanbagabas/shcopy](https://github.com/aymanbagabas/shcopy) – 📋 Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence